textcreationpartnership/A01924/README.md

 ##Content Summary##

 #####Front#####
-England and Scotlands happinesse in being reduced to vnitie of religion, vnder our invincible monark

 #####Body#####

-England and Scotlands happinesse in being reduced to vnitie of religion, vnder our invincible monark **Types of content**
+1. A Panegyrique of Congratulation for the concord of the realmes of great Brittaine, in vnitie of religion vnder one King.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!